The Prize Chapter 9: The Blood of Victory: WWI

 German oil shortage and eventual surrender

 The Germans signed a peace treaty with Revolutionary Russia as a ploy to get the Baku oil.
 The Turks who were allies of the Germans had however taken up effort and advanced on Baku.
 The Germans feared success by the Turks would cause destruction of the oil fields and promised to restrain the Turks in exchange for oil.
 But the locals opposed Lenin and Stalin and were determined not to give even a drop of oil to the Germans.
 Although the Turks managed to capture some of the producing fields, the British came up from Persia and stopped them in mid-August 1918.
 The British only stayed for one month, but that was enough to deny the Germans the Baku oil.
-When the British withdrew, the Turks captured Baku leading the Moslems to engage in the killing of every Armenian they could find including even those on hospital beds!
+When the British withdrew, the Turks, who were allied with Germany and Austira, captured Baku leading the local Muslims, abetted by the foreign Turks to engage in the killing of every Armenian they could find including even those on hospital beds!
 By the time the Turks took control of Baku, it was too late to be of any use to the Germans.

 By October 1918, the situation of Germany with respect to oil was desperate as Germany was anticipating a crisis in the coming winter and spring, and within a month a worn down Germany surrendered.
 The Armistice or Peace treaty was signed at 5 AM on Nov 11, 1918 and went into effect 6 hours later, ending the war.
 The impact of oil in the war is eloquently summed up by Lord Curzon of Britain, “The Allied cause had floated to victory upon a wave of oil,” and by Senator Bérenger of France, “Oil-the blood of the earth was the blood of victory…..Germany had boasted too much of its superiority in iron and coal, but it had not taken sufficient account of our superiority in oil. ….As oil had been the blood of war, so it would be the blood of the peace.”